 The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), requires institutions to disclose certain information to prospective and current students, and employees.
 The purpose of this webpage is to provide the information required to be disclosed by the HEA in an easy to find location.
 These federal regulations require that colleges who receive Title IV federal funding provide specific consumer information about the college.
 Listed below is the information West Virginia University at Parkersburg is required to disclose and the web links, or catalogs where the information can be found.

 West Virginia University at Parkersburg is accredited by the Higher Learning Commission (HLC), a regional accreditation agency recognized by the U.S. Department of Education through 2023-24.
 WVU Parkersburg desires to answer any accreditation questions you may have.
-Please contact Chad Crumbaker, vice president for academic and student affairs if you have any questions at firstname.lastname@example.org.
-You also can contact the Higher Learning Commission at 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604, email@example.com, (800) 621-7440, and from the HLC website.
+Please contact Dr. David Lancaster, Executive Vice President for Academic and Student Affairs, if you have any questions at firstname.lastname@example.org.
+You may also contact the Higher Learning Commission at 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604, email@example.com, (800) 621-7440, and from the HLC website.

 Types of Financial Aid